 - All standards for academic achievement and student conduct apply

-- The requirements for admission to a degree program must be met, including application deadlines and supporting documentation which meets the requirements.
+- The requirements for admission to a degree program must be met, including application deadlines and supporting documentation that meets the requirements

 - Only courses taken as a student-at-large at ACE within 5 years will be considered for application to a degree program